-If you’re in Madrid and don’t know where to eat, there are some great options for you.
+If you’re in Madrid and don’t know where to eat, as you can imagine, there are some great options for you enjoy.
 If you’re looking for a new place to try Spanish food, try a restaurant that specializes in tapas.
 Some of the places I recommend include Cava Baja, La Campana, Casa Gonzalez, and Angelita.

 The La Campana restaurant is known for its fried calamari sandwich which is well worth trying if you haven’t already.
 It also serves classic tapas and sangria.
 The classic dishes served here are perfect for a summers day in Madrid and you can also find a wide selection of wines and cocktails at La Campana.